 Longing to reclaim my inner urbanista, I bamboozled a pal into exploring the downtown Phoenix arts and cultural district with me.
 On bikes.
 More specifically, using Grid Bike Share, those acid-green bikes we’d been seeing parked at hubs around the city’s central core.

-On a sunny Saturday morning we started our car-less urban adventure by parking at the city’s free Park-and-Ride facility at Central Avenue and Camelback Road, next to the light-rail station.
+On a sunny Saturday morning we started our car-less urban adventure by parking at the city’s free Park-and-Ride facility at Central Avenue and Camelback Road, next to the Valley Metro Rail station.
 We decided it would be easier than circling around looking for parking near our chosen bike hub.

 Before we whooshed to the bikes, we caffeinated ourselves across the street from the parking lot at First Draft Book Bar, a coffee and wine/beer bar located inside Changing Hands Bookstore, one of Phoenix most beloved indie book shops.
 The bar is a laid-back kind of place that encourages browsing books with a cappuccino in hand.